 In the United States, the census is officially a big deal (see How the Census Works to learn exactly how big a deal it is).
 Originally, the census was meant to be a way to count everyone so that the members of the House of Representatives could be allocated properly to the states.
 Every 10 years there would be a count, and states with more people got more members in the House.
-Over time, the government has gotten significantly more complicated, and today, the federal government allocates money to states for all sorts of programs.
-Something like $100 billion gets distributed every year, and quite a bit of it is distributed based on population.
+Over time, the government has gotten significantly more complicated, and today, the federal government allocates billions of dollars to states for all sorts of programs, much of it based on population.
 The census provides the only official head count.

 If you refuse to give out the information or you deliberately give inaccurate information, you can be in legal trouble.
 According to United States Code, Title 13 (Census), Chapter 7 (Offenses and Penalties), SubChapter II, if you're over 18 and refuse to answer all or part of the Census, you can be fined up to $100.
 If you give false answers, you're subject to a fine of up to $500.
 If you offer suggestions or information with the "intent to cause inaccurate enumeration of population," you are subject to a fine of up to $1,000, up to a year in prison, or both.
 Here's the official verbiage: